ctechfilmuniversity/lecture_ws2324_creative_coding_1/docs/03_slides/cc1_ws2324_01_slides.md

 ## Tools and Environments

 Please refer to the [learning list about software](https://github.com/ctechfilmuniversity/ctech_resources/tree/master/learning) in the [ctech_resources](https://github.com/ctechfilmuniversity/ctech_resources) repo (and add to it if you know of something that is not included in the list)!

 ---
+template:inverse

+## Programming in this Class

+---

+## Programming in this Class

+> The focus of this class is not "learn how to program", however it is the goal that you all learn how to program with this class 😁.

+???

+.task[COMMENT:]

+* With this I mean that overall we do not cover language specifics in too much detail.
+* Hopefully you build your programming skills through the practical assignments and looking into the details that you need for your assignment individually, making progress on your level.
+* The web development specifics I will cover as part of the class though such as:
+    * Web server, asynchrone execution, ...
+    * (Functional vs. Object Oriented programming)

+--
+* Weekly programming assignments

+--
+* Assignments are open-ended and are related to the session's topic (and tech)

+--
+* Each assignment is evaluated on three levels
+    * Concept
+    * Form
+    * Implementation

+---
 template: inverse